PatrickL7979/pdsnd_github/README.md

 Explore US Bikeshare Data

 ### Description
-Gives the user the option to view statistics on bikeshare in three cities based on different filters.
+Gives the user the option to view statistics on bikeshare in three cities based on different filters for month and day.

 ### Files used
 bikeshare_2.py